BastianKeim/ReservaGym/README.txt

-I did a little programm using python.
+I did a little programm using python and selenium.

 What the programm does is book me the next hour by getting the current hour, fill the parameters automatically and finally book.